What Is Microdosing LSD?

 Taking any illicit substance is dangerous.
 Given the illegality of LSD and other hallucinogens, there is a high potential for dealers to lace them with other drugs like fentanyl, ketamine, or meth.
 These adulterants are not only highly addictive, but may cause a fatal overdose.
 In addition to these dangers, microdosing exposes users to consistent doses of a potent drug that activates one area of the brain repeatedly – as opposed to less-frequent use typically associated with “tripping”.
 This only increases the risk of developing an addiction or dependency.

-If you or a loved one is struggling with an addiction, talk to a treatment provider today.
+If you or a loved one is struggling with an addiction, talk to a treatment provider today to discuss treatment options.